Here’s Why Iceland Is Great For A Babymoon

 You have three hours of access to both the lagoon and a cozy lounge with a fireplace and its own lagoon entrance.
 You can order food from the Lava restaurant and have it brought to the lounge, too.

 It’s a splurge, but if you treat yourself really well just once in your 40 weeks of being pregnant, this is the way to do it.

 Note: Regardless of how you visit, book your visit in advance or you might be turned away.
 And bring a swimsuit.

 Walk Around Reykjavik:

-But I did enjoy walking around this city, admiring its scenic waterfront, short, brightly colored buildings and iconic Hallgrims Church.
+It’s a low-rise port town.
+And I liked the scenic waterfront, brightly colored buildings and iconic Hallgrims Church.
 I also did some window and actual shopping.

-I also stopped into some of the Icelandic Wool stores, where styles range from very traditional to more modern and prices reflect the quality craftsmanship.
-Knitters can buy Icelandic wool, too.
+I also stopped into some of the Icelandic Wool stores, where styles range from very traditional to more modern.
+Prices reflect the quality material and craftsmanship.
+Knitters can buy Icelandic wool.